1997–1999 anti-Christian violence in Gujarat: Background

 — -Translation of the slogans during the December 25, 1998 rally by Human Rights Watch.

 Around 90% area of the Dangs district is covered by forests and 97% of the population in the district is tribal.
 The District was also called the "Cherrapunji of Gujarat" and "Kashmir of Gujarat" due to the negligence by the government of the state.
 The district also lacked electricity, roads and clean drinking water.
 The district is reported to be one of the most underdeveloped district in the state.
 The Missionaries were the first to started developmental works in the area from the early 20th century, which resulted in a steady growth of Christian Population.
 When more tribal voters converted to Christianity, they became targets for the right-wing groups.

 Many incidents of attacks steadily started from November 1997 with assault, killings, distributing provocative pamphlets and hate speeches against Christians mostly by the Hindu Jagran Manch (HJM), Bhartiya Janata Party, Vishwa Hindu Parishad (VHP) and Bajrang Dal.
-On 25 December 1997, The Vishwa Hindu Parishad organized an anti-Christian Rally in the village of Pipalwada, near the dang district.
+On 25 December 1997, The Vishva Hindu Parishad organized an anti-Christian Rally in the village of Pipalwada, near the dang district.
 This was followed by a series of anti-Christian rallies in all districts of southern Gujarat by Bajrang Dal, VHP and Hindu Jagran Manch which continued for months.
 The messages of all the rallies were similar, the message is that the Hindus need to protect themselves from the deceiving acts of the missionaries and to "teach them a lesson".

 On 25 December 1998, The HJM organized an anti-Christian rally in Ahwa town of Dangs district.
 More than 4000 people actively participated in the rally and shouted anti-Christian slogans under full police protection.
 Human Rights Watch reported a series of attacks began on Christians, their places of worship, Christian houses and schools, and shops owned by Muslims and Christians after the rally.

 The investigations carried out by the Human Rights Watch, the Andhra Pradesh Civil Liberties Committee and the committee to Protect Democratic Rights (CPDR) reported that the attacks were started because of the hate campaign by Sangh Parivar groups since the beginning of 1998 by giving out hate pamphlets and organizing provocative rallys.
 The Human Rights Watch noted that a majority of the incidents of violence in 1998, the same year that the Bharatiya Janata Party took control of the state.